carleshf/ExposomeDataChallenge2021/README.md

   * February 18: Exposome dataset available [here](https://github.com/isglobal-exposomeHub/ExposomeDataChallenge2021/blob/main/README.md).
   * March 4: _We submitted this proposal_.
-  * March 8: Proposal submission deadline.
+  * March 8: Proposal submission deadline `-->` updated to March 12.
-  * March 15: Proposal selection results.
+  * March 15: Proposal selection results `-->` updated to March 22.
-  * March-April:Time for the selected participants to apply their method on the Exposome dataset provided.
+  * March-April: Time for the selected participants to apply their method on the Exposome dataset provided.
   * April 28: Selected participants apply their methods on the Exposome dataset provided, submit the results and codes on the event Github page.
   * April 28-30: Showcase of the results and discussion.
 Selected participants present their methods and results on the Exposome dataset provided.
 The results and codes will be submitted on the event Github page.

+---

+__Status__ (from received email):

+This abstract has been selected for the _Topic 2 - Muti-omic data integration_ chaired by __Juan Ramón González__ on Wednesday, April 28th, 4:45 - 6:00 PM (CET time).

 ---

 # Dimensionality reduction in exposome and omic data to uncover molecular pathologic mechanisms